Executive Compensation and Benefits

 - Pfizer Inc. in the $11.9 billion divestiture of Pfizer Nutrition to Nestlé S.A.;

 Ms. Schohn is the author and editor of the Section 409A Handbook, published by Bloomberg BNA, and speaks at seminars on issues relating to executive compensation, tax planning and corporate governance.
+She is a member of the Skadden team that was recognized by Chambers USA in 2013 with its Award for Excellence, given annually to a select group of firms on the basis of pre-eminence in key practice areas.

 J.D., Duke University School of Law, 2003 (magna cum laude)